Ensignbus: Today

 Today, Ensignbus retains a small bus service network centred on Grays station and Lakeside Shopping Centre.
 It also regularly provides buses for rail replacement services to train operators including Abellio Greater Anglia, c2c, Southeastern, and Transport for London.

 Ensignbus also operates a dealership selling used buses from several major UK and Irish operators.
 In 2016, it became a dealer for BCI products, starting with the BCI Enterprise high capacity integral double-decker.
 The company acts as a partner to Vantage Power, a firm developing technology to retrofit existing buses with diesel-electric hybrid engines.

-Ensignbus maintains a fleet of heritage buses with AEC Regent III, AEC Routemaster, Daimler Fleetline, Leyland Titan, MCW Metrobus, and Scania Metropolitans represented.
-As well as being available for charter, Ensignbus operate these at an annual running day on the first Saturday in December each year.
+Ensignbus maintained a fleet of heritage buses with AEC Regent III, AEC Routemaster, Daimler Fleetline, Leyland Titan, MCW Metrobus, and Scania Metropolitans represented.
+As well as being available for charter, Ensignbus operated these at an annual running day on the first Saturday in December each year.
+On 31 August 2024, Ensignbus running day was discontinued because routes X21, X54, X55 and X81 were permanently retired, with the classic buses relocated to Peter Newman's retirement project, the Zero2 Bus Museum located at Great Yeldham.

 Fleet

 As of February 2023, Ensignbus operates 55 single and double deck buses, which are a combination of new and second-hand purchases.
 Fleet livery is light blue and silver.
-The fleet includes six hybrid electric buses delivered in 2012.
+The fleet includes six Volvo B5LH Wright Eclipse Gemini hybrid electric buses delivered in November 2012.